 What's happening now?

-While the project's in its early investigation stage, interventions may include stopbanks, channel widening or deepening, capacity improvements at culverts and bridges and or piped network upgrades.
+While the project is in its early investigation stage, potential interventions may include stopbanks, channel widening or deepening, capacity improvements at culverts and bridges, and upgrades to the piped network.

 Stage 2 is being finalised and expected to start in late-2025 and mid-2028.